 Legal blindness is among the criteria for admission to the School.
 In addition, our students have other disabilities such as intellectual disability, cerebral palsy and hearing impairment.
 Some of our students are considered to be medically fragile.

-For more information or schedule a visit, please contact Donna Salovay, School Registrar at firstname.lastname@example.org or by calling 412-621-0100 ext.
-222.
+For more information or to schedule a visit, please contact Donna Salovay, School Registrar at [email protected] or by calling 412-621-0100 ext.
+1222.

-The referring school district or MAWA holder has sole responsibility to determine eligibility for specially designed instruction.
+The referring school district or MAWA holder has sole responsibility for determining eligibility for specially designed instruction.
 The District or MAWA holder organizes a conference to develop the Individualized Education Program (IEP).
 This document identifies the actual place where the program will be delivered.